 5. Apply a clear sealer

-Why are Some Pallets come Painted – What Does it Mean?
+Why Some Pallets Come Painted – What Does it Mean?

-When buying pallets, you may find some pallets that come painted in red, blue, brown, or green.
+When buying pallets, you may find pallets already painted in red, blue, brown, or green.

 If your pallet has been painted, stained, or marked in bright colors, this can also mean that it most likely belongs to a pallet rental company.
-Each of these pallets bears the color and code of one of the many different rental firms.
+Each pallet bears the color and code of one of the many different rental firms.

 Another reason why pallets may be painted is for aesthetic purposes.
-For example, some people may want to use a certain color to match the décor of their home or business.
+For example, some people may want to use a particular color to match the décor of their home or business.

 The Bottom Line

-Latex paint and acrylic paint are the best type of paint to use on pallets because they are weather-resistant and can withstand direct sunlight and harsh weather conditions.
+The key to ensuring your outdoor wood pallet projects last is using the correct paint and sealer.
+Latex and acrylic paints are the best types because they are weather-resistant to withstand direct sunlight and harsh weather conditions.